 A solution to this dilemma comes in the form of a side hustle.
 Some of the more well-known side hustles include tutoring, affiliate marketing, and freelancing; but there are hundreds of other side hustles you can start and grow from home.

-Here’s a look at the side hustles you can start today - but first, a quick primer:
+Here’s a look at the side hustles you can start today:

 What is a Side Hustle?

 A side hustle is any type of self-employment that runs parallel with a full-time job.
 Typically, people do them over the weekends and in the evenings.
 It varies from a ‘part-time job’ in the sense that a side hustle isn’t reliant on another employer.
 Instead, the work is typically self-generated.

 You might take up this job for various reasons.
 To begin with, it offers additional income above your main job.

 Secondly, it permits you to pursue a passion that you might not get to explore in your main profession.

 Thirdly, you might take it up to test out whether a different profession might be right for you.
 A side hustle offers a good way of exploring other career opportunities without abandoning your main career.